pandastrike/panda-confidential/API.md

 The underlying `utf8` and `base64` encoding is handled by the [TweetNaCl-Utils-JS][tweetnacl-utils] helpers, written in [Universal JavasScript][universal].

-When a Uint8Array or Node.js Buffer is input:
+When an Uint8Array or Node.js Buffer is input:
 - `utf8`: `encode` outputs a UTF8 encoded string.
 - `base64`: `encode` outputs a Base64 encoded string.
 - `binary`: `encode` is a no-op.